-If the complainant and the respondent both accept the finding of responsibility and proposed sanctions or other corrective action, the violation is referred to the Dean of Students or the Director of HR who are responsible to implement or monitor the implementation of sanctions or other corrective actions.
-If the complainant or the respondent do not accept a finding, a request for appeal must be made to the CDO/Title IX Coordinator in writing (letter, email, etc.) within seven (7) business days of the letter of finding.
-The CDO/ Title IX Coordinator will review the appeal and convene a Review Board if the appeal is approved.
-The grounds on which a complainant or respondent may appeal the decision and/or sanctions are as follows:
+If the complainant and the respondent both accept the finding of responsibility and proposed sanctions or other corrective action, the violation is referred to the Deputy Coordinator for the implementation of the sanctions or other corrective actions.
+If the complainant or the respondent do not accept a finding, a request for appeal must be made to the One Process/Title IX Coordinator in writing (letter, email, etc.) within fourteen (14) business days of the letter of finding.
+The appeal will be reviewed and approved if significant errors in procedure are identified, if the sanction is inappropriate, given the offense, or if new information is provided that could change the outcome of the investigation.